gtache/fxml-compiler/README.md

 The name of the class is generated from the name of the FXML file.

 The constructor of the view is generated depending on the parameters of the plugin.
-The constructor will have as many arguments as the number of controllers in the FXML tree (recursive fx:include) + potentially the resource bundle if necessary.
-If no resource reference (`%key.to.resource`) is found in the FXML tree or if all the includes using references specify a resources attribute, the argument is not created.
+The constructor will have as many arguments as the number of controllers in the FXML tree (recursive fx:include) plus potentially the resource bundle if necessary.
+If no resource reference (`%key.to.resource`) is found in the FXML tree or if all the fx:includes using references specify a `resources` attribute, the argument is not created.

-The type of the constructor arguments will either be the controller instance or the controller factory (a function of fields map -> controller).
+The type of the constructor arguments will either be the controller instance or the controller factory.
 The resource bundle argument will either be the resource bundle instance, the resource bundle name or a function of string -> string.

 The smallest constructor will have only one argument: The controller (or controller factory).